toschief/Dell-Latitude-7400-Hackintosh/README.md

 # Dell Latitude-7400-Hackintosh Files

 ## Important
-I do not test the versions!
+No testing is being done!
+I am not responsible for your problems!

 ## Compatible MacOS Versions
 - Ventura